prijatelilab/PrijateliTree/README.md

 ## Dev commands
-`make lint`: Runs the `pre-check` processes and lints the repository.
+`pre-commit run`: Runs the `pre-commit` processes and lints the repository.